Where Do the Ornamental Headpieces Come From?

-Bears hunted for their fur are often shot but not killed immediately.
+Many people are shocked to learn that the UK’s iconic royal guard’s caps are not yet made of faux fur but from the skins of Canadian black bears.
+Bears targeted by trophy hunters for their fur and other body parts are often shot but not immediately killed.
 As many as one bear in seven will escape wounded and die slowly from blood loss or starvation.

-In some Canadian provinces, there are no restrictions on shooting mother bears with nursing cubs, which leads to the death of entire families as orphaned cubs are left to starve or are killed by predators without their mothers there to protect them.
-Hunters are permitted to kill the bears using a variety of weapons, from guns to bows and arrows.
-In some parts of Canada, even spears are legal – a particularly slow and painful way to die.
+In some provinces of Canada, a springtime hunt of bears is permitted.
+Mother bears seeking food for their cubs are often killed, leading to the death of entire families.
+Hunters are allowed to kill the bears using a variety of weapons, from guns to bows and arrows.
+In some parts of the country, even spears are legal – a particularly slow and painful way to die.

-PETA’s research has revealed no evidence that the skins of black bears come from government–sanctioned “culls” as peddled by the MoD.
-When we submitted a Freedom of Information (FoI) request to the ministry for details to back up its claim, it was forced to admit that it doesn’t have a clue about its bear fur supply chain.
-Those who kill the bears are in fact doing so for “fun” and for profit.
+PETA’s research has revealed no evidence that the black bear skins used for the King’s Guard’s caps come from Canadian government–sanctioned “culls”, as peddled by the MoD.
+When we submitted a Freedom of Information request to the ministry for details to back up its claim, it was forced to admit that it doesn’t have a clue about its bear fur supply chain.
+Those who kill the bears and sell their fur are in fact doing so for “fun” and for profit.
 You can read more about the issue here.

-Each cap costs an astounding £1,710.
-More than £1 million worth of UK taxpayers’ money has been spent on these cruelly produced caps in the past seven years.
+In addition to a bear’s life, each cap costs an astounding £1,710.
+More than £1 million of UK taxpayers’ money has been spent on these cruelly produced caps in the past seven years.
 ECOPEL – a global faux fur textile and apparel manufacturer – has offered to supply the MoD with unlimited free faux bear fur until 2030.

-With more than 95% of the UK public refusing to wear fur, it is a betrayal of British values to use taxpayer money to fund the slaughter of bears overseas.
+Since more than 95% of the UK public refuses to wear fur, it is a betrayal of British values to use taxpayer money for caps made from bears slaughtered overseas.

-The faux bearskin meets all of the requirements outlined to PETA by the MoD.
+PETA and ECOPEL have developed a faux bear fur that meets all the requirements outlined to PETA by the MoD for replacing bearskins.
 It is the same length as real bear fur, is 100% waterproof, and performs in a remarkably similar way to real bear fur in water shedding tests.
 To the naked eye, the two fabrics look virtually identical.
-Yet, despite being presented with a high-quality, high-performing fabric, the MoD claims, falsely, that the fabric is not a “viable alternative”.
+Yet, despite being presented with a high-quality, high-performing fabric, the MoD claims – falsely – that the fabric is not a “viable alternative”.
 You can read more here.

 The MoD’s tired excuses are unacceptable.
-ECOPEL has offered to meet and work with the MoD’s cap makers to allow any possible adjustments to the fabric, free of charge.
-Yet the MoD has refused the request, blocking any chance of progress, while deceitfully telling the public it would be willing to change were a suitable alternative provided.
+ECOPEL has offered to meet and work with its cap makers to allow any possible adjustments to the fabric free of charge.
+Yet the ministry has refused the request, blocking any chance of progress while deceitfully telling the public it would be willing to change were a suitable alternative provided.